pat/thinking-sphinx/v4/excerpts.md

 <% end %>
 {% endhighlight %}

-Instead of wrapping every single search result to add that helper method, you can instead create an `Excerpter` instance and call out to that:
+Instead of wrapping every single search result to add that helper method, you can instead create an `Excerpter` instance (the index is referenced by appending `_core` to its name), and call out to that:

 {% highlight ruby %}
 @articles  = Article.search params[:query]